Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Related Works

 \subsection{Empirical studies on online advertising}

 Many works have been published in recent years about the Facebook advertising platform.
-These works can be categorized into: (1) studies about the Facebook advertising ecosystem in general~\cite{andreou_measuring_2019, dehghani2015research, brettel2015drives, hutter2013impact, erkan2019impacts}, (2) studies about the targeting of political ads on Facebook~\cite{Ghosh2019AnalyzingPA, ali2019ad, silva2020facebook, Sosnovik_2021}, and (3) studies about the risks brought by online advertising~\cite{Ali_2019, speicher:hal-01955343, Caba_as_2021}.
+These works can be categorized into: (1) studies about the Facebook advertising ecosystem in general~\cite{andreou_measuring_2019, dehghani2015research, brettel2015drives, hutter2013impact, erkan2019impacts}, (2) studies about the targeting of political ads on Facebook~\cite{Ghosh2019AnalyzingPA, Ali2021, silva2020facebook, Sosnovik_2021, le_ponchat_277076}, and (3) studies about the risks brought by online advertising~\cite{Ali_2019, speicher_potential_2018, Caba_as_2021}.

-The closest to our work is the study by Andreou et al. \cite{andreou_measuring_2019}.
-In their work, they analyzed the data collected from 600 users who installed the AdAnalyst browser extension~\footnote{\url{https://adanalyst.mpi-sws.org}}, similar to our extension.
-Their results describe the usage of Facebook targeting options by different advertisers.
-They provided a very detailed statistical summary of the targeted population, targeting options, and the activity of advertisers.
+The closest to this work is our previous study (Andreou et al.~\cite{andreou_measuring_2019}), where we analyzed the data collected from 600 users who installed the AdAnalyst browser extension~\footnote{\url{https://adanalyst.mpi-sws.org}}.
+Our previous results describe the usage of Facebook targeting options by different advertisers and provide a detailed statistical summary of the targeted population, targeting options, and the activity of advertisers.
 Some works conducted studies on the effectiveness of Facebook advertising platform on increasing purchases~\cite{dehghani2015research, brettel2015drives} and brand awareness~\cite{hutter2013impact, erkan2019impacts}.